 However, a switch does actual thinking, meaning that data goes in one port, and the switch learns where that has to go and sends it out that other port.
 This means once a switch has its switching table figured out, there’s no broadcasting like with hubs, and it just knows where to send data based on that internal table that it keeps track of.
 Essentially, one Ethernet port becomes multiple ports.

 Switches allow for full-duplex communication between devices, which means that data can be sent and received at the same time, resulting in a faster network.

 The great thing is that Ethernet switches aren’t expensive either.
 You should be able to pick up an Ethernet switch for around $15.

 If you want to connect multiple devices, then a network cable is only one option.
 There are multiple methods to share the same signal between multiple devices, including some Wi-Fi options.

-Here’s three alternatives to the traditional network splitter:
+Here are three alternatives to the traditional network splitter.